elenam/Sorting-Competition-Materials-2022/README.md

 You are sorting numbers represented as decimal fractions and rational numbers.
 The numbers are given as strings.
 They are in the range [-6, 6] (non-inclusive) and may not fit into standard formats for integers and doubles.

-The comparu=ison rule is as follows:
+The comparison rule is as follows:
 * If two numbers are of a different value, they are compared by value.
 For instance, 1/3 > 0.33333.
 Note that the comparison is always exact: no precision is lost.
 * If they are of exactly the same value, the decimal representation is considered “smaller” than any fraction for positive numbers and "larger" for negatives.
 For instance, 1/2 > 0.5, but -1/2 < -0.5.
 * If two fractions have the exact same value then the one with the larger numerator is larger for positive numbers and smaller for negative.
 For instance, 1/3 < 3/9 and -1/3 > -3/9.